PandaWhoCodes/pytest-1/README.md

 - To view the tests that passed or failed Click on the actions tab.
 - ![enter image description here](https://i.imgur.com/dg58geQ.png)
 - Click on the latest test to show your results.
+- If you failed test 2.2.
+It means that your answer for the second question is not correct, try fixing it.